 Advance your teaching.
 Deepen your practice.
 We believe that yoga is both an art and a science.
+As yoga grows in popularity, so do the varying levels of practitioners.
+More students and studios require teachers to have the training and skills to teach to more diverse populations, including those with unique limitations and special needs.
 Taught by Deb Murphy & Jeanne Dillion, our Advanced Teacher Training program provides students with an opportunity to build upon the material introduced in a 200-Hour Teacher Training.
-Students will integrate what they’ve learned through practical application, and support the development of students’ individual voice and style.
-Through classes & workshops, group meetings, apprenticeship and a special project, students refine their teaching skills, identify areas of expertise and become part of a supportive forum for advanced inquiry.
-Similar to a graduate school model, students are encouraged to study a great reservoir of teachings, specialize in a particular area which will culminate in the development of a “thesis” or special project.
+Students will integrate what they’ve learned through practical application, and the course will support the development of students’ individual voice and style.
+Through classes & workshops, group meetings, apprenticeship and a special project, students refine their teaching skills, identify areas of expertise, and become part of a supportive forum for advanced inquiry.
+Similar to a graduate school model, students are encouraged to study a great reservoir of teachings, and then electively specialize in an emphasis area which will culminate in the development of a “thesis” or special project.
 Much as a dissertation supervisor would, we facilitate this process, helping you create a project that is as enlightening & educational to prepare as it is for those to whom it is presented.
 By first imitating, then integrating and finally innovating, our objective is to help each student create their own “brushstroke” on the constantly evolving art & science of yoga.

 For a list of upcoming 300 Hour intensives, click on the link to the schedule at the top of this page.